aota/deepfreezefest.ca/participate.md

 ### Call for Submissions

 All artists and artisans are welcome to apply.
-Please see the calls for individual deadlines.
 Late submissions may be accepted depending on quantity of submissions.

 **Download the Call for Submissions for the Art Gallery exhibition here:**